 The rise of antibiotic resistant superbugs in raw pet food

-Remember: bacteria on raw meat eaten by your cat or dog will be in your cat’s gastrointestinal tract, in their feces, their litter tray, on their paws, around their mouth, on their tongue and on anything that they then lick, including their fur and you.
+Remember: bacteria on raw meat eaten by your cat or dog will be in your cat’s gastrointestinal tract, in their faeces, their litter tray, on their paws, around their mouth, on their tongue and on anything that they then lick or stand on, including their fur and you.
 The bacteria will then be on anything that comes into contact with those areas as well - your floor, your sofa, your bed.

 Raw food superbugs: antibiotic resistant bacteria in raw food

 An even more concerning pattern is starting to emerge now: antibiotic resistant bacteria, or superbugs, are being found in raw pet food.